Nrapendra786/garage-management-application/Readme.md

 3) Navigate to the project directory: cd [path to project] git clone [https://github.com/Nrapendra786/garage-management-application.git](https://github.com/Nrapendra786/garage-management-application.git)

 ## Command to start the project:
    docker-compose up -d

 ## Command to stop the project:
-docker-compose down or docker-compose down --rmi all
+   docker-compose down

 ## Profiles:
 The project supports two profiles, and the commands to use them are as follows: